Hormones and performance

 4. Free testosterone vs total: which matters more?

-Total testosterone measures everything in your blood — but only 2–3% of it is “free” (unbound and biologically active).
+Total testosterone measures everything in your blood.
+But only 2–3% of it is “free” (unbound and biologically active).
 The rest is bound to SHBG (sex hormone-binding globulin) (~60–70%) or albumin (~30–40%).

 The BSSM recommends measuring free testosterone when total T is in the grey zone (8–12 nmol/L) or when SHBG is suspected to be abnormal.
 A free testosterone below 0.225 nmol/L is considered low.
+Our free testosterone guide covers how it is calculated and what the thresholds mean.

 Conditions that raise SHBG (and therefore lower free T): ageing, hyperthyroidism, liver disease, anticonvulsants, and oestrogen therapy.
 Conditions that lower SHBG: obesity, type 2 diabetes, hypothyroidism, and anabolic steroid use.
 This is why testing SHBG alongside testosterone gives a far more complete picture than total T alone.
+For the full breakdown — normal free testosterone levels, calculated vs measured free T, and the result patterns that matter — see our guide to free testosterone vs total.
+And if a high SHBG is what is holding your free testosterone down, our guide to increasing free testosterone by lowering SHBG covers what actually moves it.

 5. The grey zone: 8–12 nmol/L explained